infinum/qa-handbook/Tools/Using Proxyman.md

 1. Open Proxyman on your Mac
 2. Click on the "Certificate" tab
-3. Click "Instal Certificate on Android"
+3. Click "Install Certificate on Android"
 4. Click "Physical Devices"
 5. Follow instructions and configure Wifi Proxy on Android device to Proxyman
-6. Follow instructions and install the Certificate on your Android device (Be careful trusting Proxyman Certificate is different for Android 7+ and Android 11+ devices)
+6. Follow instructions and install the Certificate on your Android device (be careful, trusting Proxyman Certificate is different for Android 7+ and Android 11+ devices)

 Once done, you can now add rules and start using Proxyman on your mobile devices.